Community Infrastructure Levy

 There are strong enforcement powers and penalties for failure to pay, including stop notices, surcharges, late payment interest and prison terms.

 If a development is liable for the CIL and works have started, payment is mandatory.
-Appeals are possible, but only on the following grounds that we (Redbridge Council):
+Appeals are possible, but only on the following grounds that we:

 - incorrectly calculated the amount of CIL.
-(Before making the appeal the developer must first request an internal review by the Council)
+(Before making the appeal the developer must first request an internal review by us)

 - incorrectly apportioned liability between landowners